bhavyaa1801/FORANDROID/README.md

 # FORANDROID
-An AI Enriched Tool For Investigating Internal Leaks From ANDROID DEVICES USING OSINT AND FORENSICS
+An AI Enriched Tool For Investigating Internal Leaks From Android Devices Using OSINT & Forensics